Chellitcoin Price Reaches $0.0081 (CHLT)

-Chellitcoin (CHLT) traded flat against the dollar during the 24 hour period ending at 7:00 AM ET on March 28th.
-During the last seven days, Chellitcoin has traded flat against the dollar.
-Chellitcoin has a total market cap of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
-One Chellitcoin token can now be bought for $0.0081 or 0.00000019 BTC on popular cryptocurrency exchanges.
+Chellitcoin (CHLT) traded flat against the U.S. dollar during the twenty-four hour period ending at 11:00 AM Eastern on March 31st.
+During the last seven days, Chellitcoin has traded flat against the U.S. dollar.
+One Chellitcoin token can currently be purchased for $0.0081 or 0.00000019 BTC on popular exchanges.
+Chellitcoin has a total market capitalization of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.